unixpickle/kahoot-hack/README.md

 I hope to use this tool to "hack" [kahoot.it](http://kahoot.it) in order to win at every game I play.

-**UPDATE**: while the tools provided cannot make you win every time, you can still mess with someone's game of Kahoot.

 ## Tools included

 Currently, I have implemented the following tools: